SMN-Estagiarios/atividade-smn-ianko-hora-da-maldade/README.md

 # atividade-smn-ianko-hora-da-maldade
 Objetivo: perturbar o coleguinha do lado.

+# Danyel
-Danyel - Tudo passa! 😎👌
+ - Tudo passa! 😎👌
+ -...até a uva passa!